Get help now Make a donation

 Therapy

 This is treatment that aims to help improve your mental health and wellbeing.
 There are lots of different types of therapies.
-Here are some commons ones you might have heard of:
+Here are some common ones you might have heard of:

 Transition

-This is when someone moves on from a children’s service to an adult service.
-For example, when someone moves on from Child and Adolescent Mental Health Services (CAMHS) to Adult Mental Health Services (AMHS).
+This is when you move from a children’s service to an adult service.
+For example, you might move from Child and Adolescent Mental Health Services (CAMHS) to Adult Mental Health Services (AMHS).

 See our page on moving to adult services for more information.